-I am an assistant professor of technical communication and rhetoric at Texas Tech University, where I also co-direct the User Experience (UX) Lab in the Department of English.
-I teach courses in UX research, information design, and digital rhetorics.
+I am an assistant professor of technical communication and rhetoric at Texas Tech University on the indigenous land of Comanche.
+I co-direct the User Experience (UX) Lab in the Department of English and teach courses in UX research, information design, and digital rhetorics.

 My books, Design Thinking in Technical Communication (Routledge/T&F) and Collaborative Writing Playbook (Parlor Press, coauthored with Joe Moses), and Designing Technical and Professional Communication (Routledge/T&F, coauthored with Deborah Andrews) focus on the application of design thinking mindsets in professional practice and writing pedagogy.
 Currently, I am working on an edited collection and a textbook on design thinking approaches in technical communication pedagogy and practice.
 See my projects page for details.

 My recent publications include the following: